Letters of Transit: Reviews

-IGN's Ramsey Isler gave the episode a mixed review, noting that "its concept is intriguing, bold, and extremely risky.
+IGNs Ramsey Isler gave the episode a mixed review, noting that "its concept is intriguing, bold, and extremely risky.
 I'm just not sure if it works.
 It's such a drastic change of scenery and tone it's hard to say whether this is genius or madness."
 Isler observed that he would have "absolutely loved" the episode if he had been "given appropriate context through a suitable setup ...
 But the approach we got feels an awful lot like a gimmick, and this show does not need to gamble with gimmicks at this point."
 Isler did find positive elements of the episode however, and rated it 8 out of 10, an indication of a "great" episode.
 He praised Walter's return "to a much more confident, focused man who's a bit scary in his determination and resolve," as well as the events that followed.
 Isler concluded that "the core ideas are really good, but the way the new concepts were introduced seems haphazard, and a huge gamble that could turn off all but the most hardcore viewers."